mpollmeier/scalameta-serialiser/README.md

 ## Features

-For more working examples have a look at [MappableTest.scala](examples/src/test/scala/scala/meta/serialiser/MappableTest.scala).
+* map class members to different names: `@mappedTo("iMapped") i: Int`

-* Options
+* mark class members as nullable: `@nullable nullableValue: String`
-* Default values
+* Option types
-* Type parameters
+* default values
-* Keeps existing body of the annotated class
+* keeps existing body of the annotated class
-* Keeps existing companion object, injects the generated typeclasses
+* keeps existing companion object, injects the generated typeclasses

-* mapping members to different names: `@mappedTo("iMapped") i: Int`
+All of the above are covered in [MappableTest.scala](examples/src/test/scala/scala/meta/serialiser/MappableTest.scala).

 ## Understand what's going on
 Annotating any case class with `mappable` will generate typeclass instances `FromMap` and `ToMap` that let you serialise and deserialise that specific case class.
 These typeclass instances end up in the companion object.